itai-markovetzky/hit-web-server/README.md

 # DevOps Final Project - FULL CICD process

-A full CICD process for web application.
+A full CICD process for a web application.